glennmckechnie/weewx-mesowx/README.md

            Use wee_extension to install MesoWX.
            Enable user.mesowx.SyncService by adding it to restful_services Restart weewx
+           Wait for a report cycle, or two, to generate the <web server>/mesowx directory
-           Copy the webserver mesowx directories and files from the local webserver and place them into the remote servers path - keep the same directory paths as the local installation, unless you really know what you are doing.
+           Copy that webserver mesowx directory and its sub directories and files from the local webserver and place them into the remote servers path - keep the same directory paths as the local installation, unless you know what you are doing.
            That will have created the remote website.
 Make sure the permissions are correct.
            Create the remote database, with permissions.
            Populate the remote database with the archive table from weewxs database, (that's all it requires from that database.
 The raw table